Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Fermionic Gaussian circuits obtained from non-interacting states can drastically reduce the entanglement of the interacting single-impurity Anderson model.
-Circuits known as Gaussian matrix product states (GMPS) are able to efficiently disentangle many-body ground states across a wide range of interactions realizing different fixed-point physics of the impurity problem.
+Fermionic Gaussian circuits obtained from noninteracting states can drastically reduce the entanglement of impurity-model systems.
+Circuits known as Gaussian matrix product states (GMPSs) are able to efficiently disentangle many-body ground states across a wide range of interactions realizing different fixed-point physics of the impurity problem.
 Furthermore, transforming the Hamiltonian before performing a DMRG calculation can yield much faster DMRG runtimes and more accurate properties for a given truncation threshold.

-We studied the Kondo screening cloud under the GMPS circuit transformation, finding the entanglement remaining after a GMPS transformation harbors universal information about Kondo screening physics.
-We also studied the potential for GMPS transformations to reduce the entanglement of systems undergoing dynamics, where the entanglement growth of a quenched, non-interacting system was found to hardly increase with system size after the transformation, in stark contrast to the behavior in the original real space basis.
+We studied the Kondo screening cloud under the GMPS circuit transformation, finding that the entanglement remaining after a GMPS transformation reveals universal information about Kondo screening physics.
+Moreover, when applying the GMPS circuit to two-impurity models, the transformed basis reveals correlations and quantum entanglement between the two impurities that is mediated through the conduction electrons, which is a manifestation of the RKKY interaction.
+We also studied the potential for GMPS transformations to reduce the entanglement of systems undergoing dynamics, where the entanglement growth of a quenched, noninteracting system was found to hardly increase with system size after the transformation, in stark contrast to the behavior in the original real space basis.

-We then tested a variation of fermionic Gaussian circuits inspired by the multi-scale entanglement renormalization ansatz (MERA) tensor network, called the fermionic Gaussian MERA (GMERA).
-Such a renormalization introduces a hierarchical structure which induces effective long-range interactions.
-In this renormalized basis an effective reduced system is identified which is comprised of a logarithmic number of sites that are highly entangled to the impurity (or each other, depending on the construction), from which a smaller effective Hamiltonian emerges and the rest of the sites can be treated as decoupled free electron modes.
+We then tested a variation of fermionic Gaussian circuits inspired by the multiscale entanglement renormalization ansatz (MERA) tensor network, called the fermionic Gaussian MERA (GMERA).
+Such a renormalization introduces a hierarchical structure that induces effective long-range interactions.
+In this renormalized basis an effective reduced system is identified, which is comprised of a logarithmic number of sites that are highly entangled to the impurity (or each other, depending on the construction), from which a smaller effective Hamiltonian emerges and the rest of the sites can be treated as decoupled free electron modes.
 Such a bold approximation works exceptionally well in finding the ground state energies for a wide range of interactions and can also efficiently simulate the impurity Green's function dynamics, over a time range subjected to finite size effect.
 The essential functionalities for conveniently working with fermionic Gaussian circuits are now available in the Julia ITensor ecosystem \footnote{\url{https://github.com/ITensor/ITensors.jl/tree/main/ITensorGaussianMPS}}.